 - Make 3 thin egg omelettes or crepes.
 Beat 1 egg and fry it thinly in a frying pan, flip like a pancake, remove and allow to cool.
 Repeat with the other eggs.
 When cooled, cut the eggs into thin 2" long strips and set aside.

 - Prepare the Bean Vermicelli according to package directions.
-I bring them to a boil for about 4-5 minutes in a few inches of water, until they are transclucent.
+I bring them to a boil for about 4-5 minutes in water, until they are transclucent.
 Drain from the water and put inside a large mixing bowl.
 Cut noodles using kitchen shears into 6″ pieces.
 Set aside and allow to cool.

 - When all ingredients are cool, combine the beef, onion, carrots, red peppers, egg strips, green onions into the large mixing bowl of vermicelli and mix thoroughly.
 You can wear disposable kitchen gloves to mix, as it’s quite oil and messy.
 Add the white vinegar, mix and taste.
 Adjust vinegar if necessary.
 Be sure to adjust to taste in small amounts ie. 1 teaspoon at a time.
 Be careful not to over flavour, be sure to taste the funchoza as you add the final flavours.
 Add more salt if necessary.
+Serve with Black Chinese Vinegar as an option to add to the Funchoza on your own plate.
 Refrigerate before serving.